-We reimburse geriatric rehabilitative care if:
+You are entitled to the costs of geriatric rehabilitative care if:

-- the geriatric assessment of whether you need geriatric rehabilitative care is performed by a clinical geriatrician, geriatric internist or geriatric specialist; - the care follows your stay in a hospital within one week; - before the specialist medical treatment, you did not stay at an institution designated under the Long-Term Care Act to be treated there.
+- the geriatric assessment of whether you need geriatric rehabilitative care is performed by a clinical geriatrician, - geriatric internist or geriatric specialist; - the care follows your stay in a hospital within one week; - before the specialist medical treatment, you did not stay at an institution designated under the Long-Term Care Act to - be treated there.
 This is because in that case, the treatment will be reimbursed under the Long-Term Care Act; - a geriatric rehabilitation care requirement has arisen as a result of acute disorders in mobility or decline in independence and you have received medical-specialist care for this condition.